Why Sandwich Generation Caregivers Feel Lonely When They’re Pretty Much Never Alone

 2. Lost Sense of Individuality

-It’s crucial to delegate tasks to family members or consider outside help.
-Involve siblings in the care of aging parents or hire occasional help for household chores.
+For instance, involve siblings in the care of aging parents or hire occasional help for household chores.
 This can decrease how often you have to change roles.
 It’s important to set clear boundaries about availability and caregiving duties.
 This helps manage the expectations of both children and parents and protect your personal time to care for your mental health and well-being.

 3. Limited Social Connections

 Social relationships are crucial for emotional health.
 They help you celebrate the good moments and overcome the bad ones.
 They give you a sense of belonging and purpose.
 Sharing a good conversation with a friend can be a great stress reliever.
-However, your social life has probably taken a backseat since you became a sandwich mom.
+However, your social life has probably taken a backseat since you became a sandwich generation caregiver and mom.
 It’s hard to make time for drinks with friends or go to a concert.

 The demanding schedule of managing household duties, parenting, and elder care can drastically limit opportunities for social interaction outside the family.
 When social relationships are sidelined, you feel less connected and more alone.